breily/juno/doc/1-setup.md

   extra configuration.
 * [Flup][flup]: Flup is required if you want to use FastCGI or SCGI.
 * [Beaker][beaker]: Beaker is required if you want to use sessions.
+* [Werkzeug][werkzeug]: Werkzeug is required if you want to use the builtin debugger.

 Server Configuration